DIY Tall Outdoor Planter Boxes for the Garden

 • My potatoes are doing so well in these potato grow bags.
 Harvesting will be a cinch.

-• Organic gardening is what we’re shooting for, so we’re using Neem Oil as an insecticide.
+• We’re shooting for organic gardening, so we’re using Neem Oil as an insecticide.

 • This berry fertilizer promises a “bountiful harvest”.